ludocode/pottery/include/pottery/lifecycle/README.md

 Indicates that the type is stealable by value (bitwise for C types or by move assignment for C++ types, as with `operator=(&&)`.)
 This is implied by `BY_VALUE`.

+In C++, if your move assignment operator throws, Pottery aborts.

 ## Swap